solid-contrib/conformance-test-harness/README.md

 ### Setting up the environment
 There 5 important settings:
-* `target` - the name of the target server, used to select the server config from the config file
+* `target` - the IRI of the target server, used to select the server config from the config file
 * `configFile` - the location of the config file
 * `credentialsDir` - the location of the shared credentials files if used
 * `testSuiteDescription` - the location of the test suite description document that lists the test cases to be run